 A Castle built for a King.
 Grimsthorpe has been the home of the de Eresby family since 1516, when it was granted by Henry VIII to the 11th Baron Willoughby de Eresby on the occasion of his marriage to Maria de Salinas, lady-in-waiting to Queen Katherine of Aragon.

-There is also en extensive selection of cycle routes on the estate, with options suitable for all cycling abilities – there is even cycle hire available and a lovely tea room to rest after your exercise.
+There is also an extensive selection of cycle routes on the estate, with options suitable for all cycling abilities and a lovely tea room to rest after your exercise.

 DIRECTIONS from North or Southbound A1

 At Colsterworth exit take the A151 signposted Bourne.
 (There is also a Grimsthorpe sign)